 Mobile Home Space: A plot of ground within a mobile home park or travel trailer park designed for the accommodation of one mobile home or travel trailer together with its accessory structures including carports or other off-street parking areas, storage lockers, patios, patio covers, awnings and similar appurtenances.

+Mobile/Movable Structure: A mobile/movable structure refers to any structure designed and constructed to be mobile/movable rather than permanently located.
+Key characteristics of mobile/movable structures include the ability to be transported on wheels directly or via a trailer chassis from one location to another and not being affixed to a permanent foundation.
+Mobile/movable structures may include, but are not limited to: mobile homes, travel trailers, recreational vehicles (RVs), and other prefabricated or modular structures designed for temporary or semi-permanent residential, commercial, or recreational use.

 Moderate Income Housing: Housing occupied or reserved for occupancy by households with a gross household income equal to or less than eighty percent (80%) of the median gross income for households of the same size within the County.

 Modular Unit: A structure built from sections that are manufactured in accordance with the State Construction Code and transported to a building site; and the purpose of which is for human habitation, occupancy, or use.